Entertainment, Culture and More

 By Steven Brodsky

-From a Friends of the Railroad Museum of Pennsylvania news release issued yesterday, February 20, 2025:
+This news release was issued by the Friends of the Railroad Museum of Pennsylvania on February 26, 2025:

 The liquefying of a song character’s emotional state on Christmas Eve